-When selecting the right IRA for your spouse, you’ll want to consider a few different things.
-First, look at your own retirement plan and how much you’re saving.
-Based on this information, set goals for what you’d like to save for your spouse.
+When selecting the right IRA for your spouse, you might want to consider a few different things.
+First, look at your own retirement plan and how much you are saving.
+Based on this information, set goals for what you would like to save for your spouse.
 What plan will help you achieve those goals?

-You’ll also want to consider outside factors, such as the cost-of-living adjustments for certain retirement plans.
-These adjustments may change how much you’re able to contribute to your retirement funds, so be aware of how they are changing or growing.
+You will also want to consider outside factors, such as the cost-of-living adjustments for certain retirement plans.
+These adjustments may change depending on how much you can contribute to your retirement funds, so be aware of how they are changing or growing.

-A spousal IRA can make a huge difference when it comes to saving for retirement.
+A spousal IRA makes a huge difference when it comes to retirement savings.
 If you have a spouse who is not working and does not plan to go back to work, consider what a spousal IRA could do for you and your retirement nest egg.

 Rick Pendykoski is the owner of Self Directed Retirement Plans LLC, a retirement planning company based in Goodyear, AZ.
 He has over three decades of experience working with investments and retirement planning, and over the last ten years has turned his focus to self-directed ira accounts and alternative investments.
 If you need help and guidance with traditional or alternative investments, call him today (866) 639-0066.